Kristina01111000/WordPressTheme/README.md

 	-> update resume with this project
-	-> read through entire website for typos
-		-> lots of little ones everywhere
-		-> do one page at a time
 	- change default user image -https://www.peepso.com/documentation/assets-overrides-customizing-peepso-images/
 		- explains how to do it, need to figure out the default images we want